AdriaticOrg/test/ForcedDebitCrediPosting.md

 -	Balance Account No.: G/L Account No.
 -	Post Journal

-### Error:
+## Test case acceptance criteria

--	General Ledger Entry is posted to Debit Amount.
+-	General Ledger Entry is posted to Credit Amount.

 ## CASE 3: Post as Debit or Credit Amount